-The storage capacity (i.e. water volume) of the CCR surface impoundment at the time of the annual inspection was calculated based on the acreage of the
+The storage capacity (i.e. water volume) of the CCR surface impoundment at the time of the annual inspection couldn't be calculated because the impoundment was dewatered in September 2021.
+There were only a few areas of standing water, therefore the water volume was approximately zero cubic yards.